 As we mentioned above, if it isn’t mobile friendly, it isn’t getting the leads you want.
 If it’s poorly designed or not optimized, it’s not going to work the way that it should.
 It’s not that you won’t get any leads if your website is outdated, it’s just that you’re missing out on getting more leads.

 Not sure if your website is outdated?
-Check out our 4-part blog series on how to identify if your website is in dire need of a refresh:
+Check out our guide on how to identify if your website is in dire need of a refresh:

 2. Your website doesn't tell people why they should care

 Here’s the harsh truth: no one cares about your product or service.
 Or, at least, no one cares unless you give them a reason to.

 Too many websites focus on talking about the business and how great they are without answering the big questions every visitor is asking like, “Why should I choose you?” and “What’s in it for me?”

 Make sure your website has compelling messaging that speaks to your target audience.
 Invest in a professional design that reflects your brand too – a custom website can go a long way here, versus a templated or DIY solution.

 3. You didn't define your target market

 Speaking of your target audience – make sure you know who you’re writing for.
 Who is your ideal client?
 Who will be visiting your website?
 What are their needs and pain points?

 Establish a buyer persona for your ideal customer.
 Write your website copy to speak to them.
 Find out what questions they’re asking and create or curate content that responds to their needs.